Renovation

 Relief

-2006 Earthquake Prambanan 2006 Earthquake On May 27, 2006 earthquake with the power of 5.9 on the Richter scale (United States Geological Survey reported the quake strength at 6.2 on the Richter scale) hit Bantul and surrounding areas.
+On May 27, 2006 earthquake with the power of 5.9 on the Richter scale (United States Geological Survey reported the quake strength at 6.2 on the Richter scale) hit Bantul and surrounding areas.
 This earthquake caused great damage to many buildings and death in the population there.
 One of the buildings were badly damaged Prambanan temple complex, especially the Brahma Temple.